bibichannel/workshop-01/content/3-developmentEnvironment/3.5-checkConnectionInternet/_index.md

 pre : " <b> 3.5 </b> "
 ---

-Sau khi ta hoàn đã đả thông internet cho EC2 trong private subnet kết nối ra ngoài internet.
-Ta quay lại giao diện của Cloud9 IDE tiến hành:
+fter successfully enabling internet access for the EC2 instance in the private subnet to connect to the internet, we return to the Cloud9 IDE interface to proceed with the following:
 - `curl google.com`

 ![IMAGE](/images/3-developmentEnvironment/3.5-checkConnectionInternet/001-checkInternet.png)